Alan Shearer on 25 years of the English Premier League

 A quarter of a century later, clubs like Manchester United and Manchester City are valued in the billions and the Sky television network pays around $13 million to air a 90-minute match.

-While ratings aren't as high this year as in previous seasons, the league last season was broadcast into 1 billion homes around the world.
+While ratings aren't as high this year as in previous seasons, last season the league was broadcast into 1 billion homes around the world.

 Alan Shearer, once soccer's most expensive player and now a pundit on BBC's "Match of The Day," has been there since the beginning.